jlukosky/jlukosky/_posts/2019-05-16-Focusing-on-disabled-elements.md

 Did you notice the `a` element isn't in that list?
 If you're using anchors for buttons and other nonsense this is one more reason to reform your ways and follow semantics.
 Anchors don't support the disabled attribute.

-Screen readers can still read these items but only through browsing the text with arrows.
-Even tabindex="0" is not going to work in this case.
+Screen readers can still read these items but only through browsing the text with arrows. **Even tabindex="0" will not make disabled form elements focusable.**
 As you can see from the allowed elements, disabled is only allowed on form controls.
 At times some may attempt to use it on the anchor element (a) but this will have no effect.

 Another consideration for these disabled elements is they are no longer subject to WCAG contrast requirements.
 They could be impossible to read and still be compliant.
 This stacks up oddly against what is happening for non-visual users.
 Non-visual users can read the disabled element's properties but this is not necessarily true for sighted users, particularly those with low vision.